top of page

 Our Tour

-Day O: Arrival and transport to our hotel/ eco lodge in the Tumbaco valley just 20 minutes from the airport.
+Day O: Arrival and transport to our hotel/ Eco lodge in the Tumbaco valley just 20 minutes from the airport.

 Day 8: Today we descend to the Amazon, spending a full day birding in the transitional and eastern Amazon Basin .
-We will visit the private Wayra and Hollin reserves along with other stops on the Loreto road, and then continue on to our lodge near Tena.
+We will hike the beautiful Guacamayos ridge and then the Loreto road, searching for the band breasted owl at pachakutik and stopping at the Hollin waterfall for lunch.
+After lunch we will continue on to our lodge along the Napo river and if time permits stopping in the provincial capital of Tena.

 Day 9: Early morning birding at the Paikawe lagoon to see exotic Amazon species, including the iconic Hoatzin, tropical screech owl, purple galinules, along with several species of monkeys.
 We will take a canoe ride on the Napo river, with more birding at different reserves and hotspots.